cosmicds/vue-toolkit/README.md

 npm link @cosmicds/vue-toolkit

 # To make local changes to the toolkit active, you have to rebuild the package after every change.
-# Tip from @johnarban:
+# Tip from @johnarban: This will take you to the previous directory you were in, which makes it easier to toggle between folders
-cd - # will take you to the previous directory you were in, which makes it easier to toggle between folders
+cd -

 # to unlink when you are done (Note - order is important here)